dzervoudakes/jQuery-doubleTap/README.md

 # jQuery-doubleTap

-Custom doubleTap/doubleClick plugin for jQuery.
+Custom doubleTap plugin for jQuery.
+(Calling the doubleTap() method also handles double-clicking on desktop)

 #####Example: